Hacking Chinese

 News sources for advanced Chinese listening practice

-You can also check out 新浪网新闻中心 and 中廣全球資訊網 that I recommended in my article about the best reading resources.
+You can also check out 新浪网新闻中心 and 中廣全球資訊網 which I recommended in my article about the best reading resources.

 Pros: Interesting topics, wide variety of topics and language, more formal language, enormous amounts of content available